Anthony Chau Tin-hang: Tong Ying-kit

 Tong Ying-kit is the first person charged under the National Security Law.
 On 1 July 2020, he was accused of driving his motorcycle into police while flying a flag that stated "Liberate Hong Kong, Revolution of Our Times".
-Chau represents the prosecution, and argued that Tong drove his motorcycle past four police checkpoints despite multiple warnings not to do so, which amounted to Tong committing "terrorism".
+Chau represented the prosecution, and argued that Tong drove his motorcycle past four police checkpoints despite multiple warnings not to do so, which amounted to Tong committing "terrorism".

-In July 2021, Chau asked defence expert Professor Francis Lee from Chinese University whether his research into the "Liberate Hong Kong, Revolution of Our Times" slogan was reliable, asking if his focus group participants were really telling the truth or lying.
+In July 2021, Chau asked defence expert Francis Lee from the Chinese University whether his research into the "Liberate Hong Kong, Revolution of Our Times" slogan was reliable, asking if his focus group participants were really telling the truth or lying.
 Chau also said that Lee's research was "unreliable and irrelevant".
 Chau called on a historian, Lau Chi-pang, who claimed to the court that the slogan meant overthrowing the regime.

 Chau also argued that Tong's flag would have posed a "serious threat" to road safety if it had detached from his motorcycle.

-In April 2021, the judges suggested that Chau's interpretation of "terrorism" was too narrow, and that Chau's actions did not necessarily cause or intend harm on a broad level against society.
+In April 2021, the judges suggested that Chau's interpretation of "terrorism" was too broad, and that Tong's actions did not necessarily cause or intend harm on a broad level against society.

 Koo Sze-yiu

-In the case against Koo Sze-yiu, Chau argued that the Chinese Communist Party is the "constitutional foundation" to the Basic Law, and also argued that freedom of speech is not absolute.
+In a case against Koo Sze-yiu, Chau argued that the Chinese Communist Party is the "constitutional foundation" to the Basic Law, and also argued that freedom of speech is not absolute.